rubensworks/article-privacy-decentralized/content/framework.md

 or a company-wide aggregator can be setup to keep track of the birthdays of all employees.

-In the proposed framework, data pods expose a separate summary for each file, and aggregators: (i) create combined summaries using these separate summaries;
+In the proposed framework, data pods expose a separate summary for each file, and aggregators create combined summaries using these separate summaries;
-and (ii) maintain a list of all source URIs that they aggregate over.
+and maintain a list of all source URIs that they aggregate over.
 We assume that pods expose summaries that are created according to the algorithm presented in [](#summarization-algorithm).
 In this algorithm, a file summary is created for each quad component, where we iterate over all the file's quads,